WHY URUGUAY

 There are several daily connections with Buenos Aires, thanks to the ferry companies Colonia Express and Buquebus.

-These arrive directly in Montevideo or Colonia, from where you can then travel to the capital by bus with a service included in the ferry ticket.
+These arrive directly in Montevideo or Colonia, from where you can take a bus to the capital, which is included in the ferry ticket.

 Bus

-Tres Cruces Station is located about trova a circa 2 miles from the centre of Montevideo.
+You’ll find the Tres Cruces Station about two miles from the centre of Montevideo.

-Three road bridges over the Rio Uruguay connect Uruguay with Argentina.
+There are three road bridges over the Rio Uruguay that connect Uruguay with Argentina.

-Buses are generally slower and less comfortable than ferries crossing the Rio de la Plata.
+Buses are usually slower and less comfortable than ferries crossing the Rio de la Plata.

-There are six official border points with Brazil.
+There are six official border crossing with Brazil.

-Domestic buses are comfortable and the fares, regulated by the state, are cheap.
+Domestic buses are comfortable and the fares are cheap, as they are regulated by the state.

-It often happens that several buses of the same company depart for the same route at the same time.
-In this case the bus number is written on the ticket.
+It’s not uncommon for several buses from the same company to leave for the same route at the same time.
+If that’s the case, you’ll see the bus number on your ticket.

 WHAT TO DO IN URUGUAY

-The first inhabitants were the Charrùa, a population that kept away Spanish and Portuguese conquistadors for over a century.
+The first people to settle in the area were the Charrùa, a population that kept away Spanish and Portuguese conquistadors for over a century.

-Almost 2 million people live in the capital San Felipe y Santiago de Montevideo approximately 60% of Uruguay‘s 3.3 million inhabitants.
+Around two million people live in the capital San Felipe y Santiago de Montevideo, which is home to about 60% of Uruguay‘s 3.3 million inhabitants.

-The city center is Plaza Independencia, where you will find the monument and mausoleum of General José Artigas, the Palazzo Salvo, the Torre Ejecutiva, the Edificio and the Puerta de la Ciudadela.
+The city center is Plaza Independencia, where you’ll find the monument and mausoleum of General José Artigas, the Palazzo Salvo, the Torre Ejecutiva, the Edificio and the Puerta de la Ciudadela.

-Very close, on the road to the Cathedral in Plaza de la Constitución, I recommend a visit to the Museo de los Andes.
+Just a short distance away, on the road to the Cathedral in Plaza de la Constitución, I’d highly recommend a visit to the Museo de los Andes.

-With the help of photos and original objects, the incredible story of the Fairchild 227 plane crash in the Andes on 13 October 1972 with 45 people on board is revealed.
+Thanks to photos and original objects, we can now learn the incredible story of the Fairchild 227 plane crash in the Andes on 13 October 1972, which involved 45 people on board.

-At more than 13,000 ft, in temperatures reaching -22°F, without food, without water and without adequate clothing, 16 survivors returned home alone after 72 days, leaving everyone incredulous and speechless.
+At over 13,000 ft, with temperatures down to -22°F, and without food, water or appropriate clothing, 16 survivors made it home after 72 days, leaving everyone amazed and speechless.

-The most popular sport in Uruguay is football.
-And it could not be otherwise for the nation that hosted, and won, the first World Cup in 1930.
+Football is the most popular sport in Uruguay.
+And it’s no surprise, given that Uruguay was the nation that hosted and won the first World Cup in 1930.

-The Celeste returned to the top of the world in 1950, silencing the Maracana in the final against Brazil, and have won 15 Copa America, the last in 2011.
+The Celeste were back on the top of the world in 1950, silencing the Maracana in the final against Brazil, and have won 15 Copa America, the last in 2011.

 The Centenario Stadium is the home of the national team and Club Nacional.

-Inside, the Museo del Futbol tells Uruguayan and world football history, with memorabilia of Maradona, Pelé, Gigi Riva, Enzo Francescoli etc.
+Inside, the Museo del Futbol has all the history of Uruguayan and world football, with memorabilia of Maradona, Pelé, Gigi Riva, Enzo Francescoli and more.

 Colonia del Sacramento

-110 miles from Montevideo and 30 iles by ferry from Buenos Aires, this city on the Rio de la Plata is not only a connecting point between Uruguany and Argentina.
+Just 110 miles from Montevideo and 30 miles by ferry from Buenos Aires, this city on the Rio de la Plata is not only a connecting point between Uruguany and Argentina.

-Founded in 1680 by Manuel Lobo, the Portuguese governor of Rio de Janeiro, it became an important place for trade, undermining the spanish monopoly.
+It was founded in 1680 by Manuel Lobo, the Portuguese governor of Rio de Janeiro, and it quickly became an important trading hub, challenging the spanish monopoly.

-There were numerous battles between the two colonial powers, until the Spanish crown controlled the city in 1777.
+There were lots of battles between the two colonial powers, until the Spanish took control of the city in 1777.

-This led to the decline of Colonia, with the arrival of foreign trade shifted totally to Buenos Aires.
+This meant that Colonia started to decline, as foreign trade shifted totally to Buenos Aires.

-The most spectacular entrance is the 1745 gate, Porton de Campo.
+The most impressive entrance is the 1745 gate, Porton de Campo.

-The 19th-century lighthouse is one of the symbols of Colonia, and from here you can see the Rio de la Plata and the old town.
+The 19th-century lighthouse is one of Colonia’s most recognisable landmarks.
+It offers great views of the Rio de la Plata and the old town.

 Cabo Polonio

-The increasing influx of tourists is not disrupting this region, which was declared a national park in 2009 and is therefore under protection.
+The increasing number of tourists isn’t having a negative impact on this region, which was declared a national park in 2009 and is therefore protected.

-In this wild area, between sand dunes and a rustic fishing village, sea lions inhabit the rocks at the foot of the lighthouse.
+In this wild area, between sand dunes and a rustic fishing village, you’ll find sea lions inhabiting the rocks at the foot of the lighthouse.

-Street lighting is non-existent and homes without their own generator, have no electricity.
+There’s no street lighting and homes without their own generator don’t have electricity.

-On clear nights, this gives the opportunity to see a spectacular sky as in few other coastal locations.
+On clear nights, this offers the chance to see a truly spectacular sky, which is something you can’t really experience in many other coastal locations.

-Reaching Cabo Polonio is not easy: you have to walk, off-road or on horseback, 5 miles through forests and 0.02 m high sand dunes.
+It’s not easy to get to Cabo Polonio: you have to walk, either off-road or on horseback, for 5 miles through forests and 0.02 m high sand dunes.

 Punta del Este

-“La mano en la arena”, an enormous sculpture of a hand emerging from the sand at Playa Brava, has become the city’s most famous photographic symbol.
+The city’s most famous photographic symbol is an enormous sculpture of a hand emerging from the sand at Playa Brava, called “La mano en la arena”

 I have read that the main activities in Punta del Este are spending hours in the gym, getting beautiful, showing off your tan on the beach and then spending the night in luxury clubs and restaurants, perhaps in search of VIPs who create gossip in the most expensive city in the whole of Uruguay.